 There are four components to the Valor TempTrac temperature tracking solution: sensors, CAN bus, Geotab GO device, and antenna.

-Temperature tracking doesn’t have to be complicated.
-Simple plug-&-play installation of the Valor TempTrac/Geotab solution means that a truck or trailer will be up and running in 20 minutes, providing immediate temperature visibility.
+Simple installation of the Valor TempTrac/Geotab solution means that a truck or trailer will be up and running in 20 minutes, providing immediate temperature visibility.

 Seamless integration with telematics provides added-value to the fleet in addition to meeting your end-to-end cold chain management needs.